qaware/cloud-computing-th-rosenheim-observability/README.md

-# tle-service Project
+# tle-fetcher Project

-The TLE service retrieves TLE (two-line element set) data for calculating satellites trajectories from a NASA related API.
+The TLE fetcher retrieves TLE (two-line element set) data for calculating satellites trajectories from a NASA related API.
 You can learn more information on the TLE format [here](https://en.wikipedia.org/wiki/Two-line_element_set), on orbital mechanics [here](https://en.wikipedia.org/wiki/Orbital_mechanics) and while playing some rounds of Kerbal Space Program.